cockroachdb/docs/cockroachcloud/architecture.md

 {{ site.data.products.serverless }} is a managed multi-tenant deployment of CockroachDB.
 A Serverless cluster is an isolated, virtualized tenant running on a much larger physical CockroachDB deployment.

 {{ site.data.products.serverless }} has separate compute and storage layers.
 The storage pods (KV pods) can be shared across users, and the compute pods (SQL pods) are unique to each user.
-These shared resources make {{ site.data.products.serverless }} architecture "multi-tenant," in contrast to the single-tenant architecture of [{{ site.data.products.dedicated }}](?filters=dedicated#security-and-connection).
+These shared resources make {{ site.data.products.serverless }} architecture "multi-tenant," in contrast to the single tenant architecture of [{{ site.data.products.dedicated }}](?filters=dedicated#security-and-connection).

 Traffic comes in from the public internet and is routed by the cloud provider’s load balancer to a Kubernetes (K8s) cluster that hosts CockroachDB.
 K8s pods allow {{ site.data.products.serverless }} to limit SQL resource consumption for each user.
 They also minimize interference between pods that are scheduled on the same machine, giving each user a high-quality experience even when other users are running heavy workloads.